Public-Cloud-Group/alpaca-operator-ansible/docs/index.md

    - Ensure TLS certificate validation settings are correct

 2. **Command Set Module Removes Commands**
-   - The `alpaca_command_set` module takes full control of the command set
+   - The `pcg.alpaca_operator.alpaca_command_set` module takes full control of the command set
    - Any commands not defined in your playbook will be removed
-   - Use `alpaca_command` for individual command management
+   - Use `pcg.alpaca_operator.alpaca_command` for individual command management

 3. **RFC Password Not Applied**
    - RFC passwords cannot be retrieved via API